Irish Army biggest buyer of new cars in April as sales collapse 96%

 Total new car sales were 344 last month, with the delivery of 25 new SUVs to the Army – part of a larger contract signed earlier this year – making the Toyota Land Cruiser April’s best selling car.

 The Army was the biggest single buyer of new cars in April as sales collapsed by 96 per cent.
-Total new car sales were just 344 last month, with the delivery of 25 new SUVs to the Army – part of a larger contract signed earlier this year – making the Toyota Land Cruiser April’s best selling vehicle.
+Total new car sales were just 344 last month, with the delivery of 25 new SUVs to the Army – part of a larger contract – making the Toyota Land Cruiser April’s best selling vehicle.

 With travel restrictions in place due to the Covid-19 lockdown, there were no new hire cars registered last month, normally a lucrative sales market for the motor trade at this time of the year.
-Last April, 2,725 new cars were registered as hire drives, representing 30.6 per cent of sales that month.
+Last April, 2,725 new cars were registered as hire drives, representing 30.6 per cent of sales that month, according to new figures from the Society of the Irish Motor Industry (SIMI).

 So far this year, new car sales are down 30.7 per cent to 50,626, with senior executives in the industry suggesting the fall off this year could be as much as 60 per cent by year end.